viclind/gradecalculator/README.md

 # Gradecalculator
-Simple script that calculates grade avarage from Ladok resultatintyg
+Simple script that calculates grade avarage from pdf of Ladok resultatintyg